-InVoLVE is delivered in a three-part form embedded within each discipline’s curriculum including an introductory class, an independently undertaken small interdisciplinary group activity and a final class presentation.
-Classroom time typically includes a mix of social interaction, small group work, teaching about content and in the initial class support is given to assist students to prepare to undertake a joint project.
+InVoLVE is delivered in a three-part form embedded within each discipline’s curriculum including an introductory class, an independently undertaken home visit to a person with multimorbidity and a final class presentation.
+Classroom time typically includes a mix of social interaction, small group work, teaching about content and in the initial class, support is given to assist students to prepare for the home visit and to undertake the presentation.

 Whakawhanaungatanga Interprofessional Education